-- 9.3.1 No director or employee may engage, re-engage, or re-grade employees, either on a permanent or temporary basis, or hire agency staff, or agree to changes in any aspect of remuneration: - a) Unless given delegated authority to do so by the Chief Executive - b) Within the limit of his/her approved budget and funded establishment - c) In accordance with procedures approved by the Human Resources Director. - d) In accordance with the relevant pay scales / Terms and Conditions of service. - 9.3.2 The Board will approve procedures presented by the Chief Executive for the determination of commencing pay rates, condition of service, etc, for employees. - 9.3.3 The budget impact of all staff appointments must have the authorisation of the Finance Director or his/her delegated officer, before appointment.
+No director or employee may engage, re-engage, or re-grade employees, either on a permanent or temporary basis, or hire agency staff, or agree to changes in any aspect of remuneration:

+- a) Unless given delegated authority to do so by the Chief Executive. - b) Within the limit of his/her approved budget and funded establishment. - c) In accordance with procedures approved by the Director of Workforce. - d) In accordance with the relevant pay scales / Terms and Conditions of service.

+The Board will approve procedures presented by the Chief Executive for the determination of commencing pay rates, condition of service, etc, for employees.

+The budget impact of all staff appointments must have the authorisation of the Finance Director or his/her delegated officer before appointment.